_edited.png)

 Top Mate receives the Stewart Campbell Memorial Trophy

-Cash Prizes
+Cash Prize

 Includes all Participants

-reviewing video footage.
+The Largest Blue Marlin Released will be determined by the Tournament Committee reviewing video footage.
 All participants are eligible for this prize.
 Participants should be aware that this is a judgment call and it can be difficult to determine the exact measurement of a live fish on a moving boat in the open ocean.
 Due to these circumstances, the committee's decision is final, no protests will be accepted.
 If you have a large fish, please take your time and get plenty of good video footage.
 For the Most Billfish Released prize, in case of a tie, tournament scoring rules apply.

 FISH POOL AWARDS